Online learning will resume on Monday 1st June 2020

-If you work best through practical investigation and enjoy learning about how things work, how Science affects the world around you and how it is used in the workplace and industry, then the BTEC in Applied Science may be the right choice for you.
+If you work best through practical investigation and enjoy learning about how things work.
+If you are interested in how science affects the world around you and how it is used in the workplace and industry.
+Then the Applied Science BTEC course may be the right choice for you.

 By developing your knowledge in the three main disciplines of Biology, Chemistry and Physics through the Applied Science course, you will gain a thorough understanding of scientific knowledge within a vocational context.

-In the second year of the course you will continue to develop your practical skills whilst completing multiple units in Physics, Chemistry and Biology – including how the body works, medical physics and how to control chemical reactions.
+In the second year of the course, you will continue to develop your practical skills, whilst completing multiple units in Physics, Chemistry and Biology.
+This includes how the body works, medical physics and how to control chemical reactions.

-The course will equip you with the knowledge and practical skills required to either enter employment as a Science Technician, or to enter university to study science related courses.
+The course will equip you with the knowledge and practical skills required to either enter employment as a Science Technician or to progress onto university to study science-related courses.
 The vast majority of Applied Science students gain careers in laboratory analysis, diagnostic radiography, chemistry, biomedical science, marine biology, physiotherapy, forensics, research, teaching or nursing.

 At least five 4s at GCSE, including at least a 4 in Maths.

 BTEC Extended Diploma, this is equivalent to 3 A Levels